Here's an overview of this week's four-hour homeowner radio broadcast

 CALLER: Cinder block wall damage.
 Top row of the wall is lose.
 Suggest ways to repair it.

-George from ALL ABOUT WATER talks about chlorine use by cities to treat and clean tap water.
+We talk about chlorine use by cities to treat and clean tap water.
 Safe to drink, but sometimes can taste funny.
 Discussion of point of use and point of entry to clean your water even more!

 Rosie's APS topic of the week on spiked bills.